It’s the same issue every year. Summertime opens with a whole host of excitement. You’ve got summer preschool activities planned for every week.

 Seriously.
 These are amazing.
 You’ll want to read them AFTER she’s in bed.

-The Dr. Seuss One-a-Day Way to Be Ready for Kindergarten
+Dr. Seuss Can Help Your Child Be Ready for Kindergarten

 Just one of these activities a day will give your child more confidence on the first day of school!